Sciatica Pain: All You Need to Know

 Location and Pathway of Sciatica Pain

 The sciatic nerve originates in the lower back.
 It extends posteriorly through the back of the thigh to the foot.
 It arises from the lumbosacral region and enters the popliteal fossa (space behind the knee joint), where it branches.
-The following points illustrate the pathway of a sciatic nerve:

 - The nerve leaves the pelvis through the sciatic foramen (opening) below the piriformis (flat, pyramidal muscle in the gluteal region of the lower limb).